Ape-Harmony/ape-harmony-docs/whitepaper.md

 ## INTRODUCTION

 The primary difference between sophisticated economies where skyscrapers are constructed, and primitive economies where people push cinder blocks around in a wheelbarrow, is mathematical derivatives.
-Not charity.

 No humanitarian led effort can ever stabilize an economy.
 We know giving a man a fish is futile.
 But teaching a man to fish is also obsolete.
 What we need now is derivatives of fish.